AI Sales Intelligence Platform for Banks: How to Choose One That Reaches Production

 These categories are not mutually exclusive.
 Mature BFSI stacks typically run two to three together: CRM-native AI for in-CRM scoring, conversation intelligence for coaching, and revenue execution for relationship-led decisioning.
 The mistake is treating any one category as sufficient.

-What AI Sales Intelligence for Banks Actually Needs to Do
+What an AI Sales Intelligence Platform for Banks Actually Needs to Do

 A working AI sales intelligence platform for banks must do five things horizontal platforms typically do not.